swiftlang/swift-evolution/proposals/XXXX-fix-private-access-levels.md

 ## Thanks

-I'd like to extend my thanks to Matthew Johnson who has contributed and wrote many points in the motivation section.
+I'd like to extend my thanks to Xiaodi Wu and Matthew Johnson for their respective contributions.